 Divorce is a scary word, and many people who are considering filing often wonder if an alternate solution would be a better fit for their respective situation.
+Divorce can quickly become something very messy and often times painful as it can also impact the children.
 Some consider legal separation, but there is no such option in Texas.
 Rather, there are other alternatives available if divorce is not the best fit for a couple.

 While legal separation is not an option in Texas and “informal separation” is not a legally recognized term, couples are able to mimic a separation through a combination of legal orders such as temporary orders and protective orders.
 While doing so does mean that a couple is still married, these orders allow them to experience a “legal separation” and all that it entails without actually filing for one.